 If old BX wiring is in good condition and can carry today's higher power demands, there is usually no reason to replace it.

-As a do-it-yourself residential electrician, you will find it easier to handle, rip, and pull NM wiring.
+As a do-it-yourself residential electrician, you likely will find it easier to handle, rip, and pull NM, or Romex-style, cable.

 BX is one of the earliest types of electrical cable developed for both residential and commercial uses in the early part of the 20th century.

 Forms of BX can still be found by homeowners renovating their homes.
-It is not certain how the term "BX" came to represent metal-armored cable, but it may have something to do with the product first being produced in the Bronx, New York.
+It is not certain how the term "BX" came to represent metal-armored cable, but it may have something to do with the product first being produced in the Bronx borough of New York.